-The Company established a system of governance during 2022, in anticipation of the long-term insurance business transferring in.
-It includes the Risk Management Framework ('RMF') of policies, controls, and practices by which it meets all the requirements of sound, risk-based management.
+The Company has established a system of governance which includes the Risk Management Framework ('RMF') of policies, controls, and practices by which it meets all the requirements of sound, risk-based management.
 The Company operates under its RMF in line with the Phoenix Group harmonised framework.